pskarlas/the_name_guesser/README.md

 ### Areas for Improvement
 - Creation of user accounts/access tokens
-- Move cache storate to a key-value store (Redis/Memcached)
+- Move cache storage to a key-value store (Redis/Memcached)

 ### Endpoint Documentation